solta-dev/gentity/README.md

   a.
 Before struct: `// gentity`
   b.
 For each field in unique key specify gentity-tag with it's name: `gentity:"unique=primary_or_something"`
   c.
 For each field in non-unique key specify gentity-tag with it's name: `gentity:"index=some_index_name"`
+  d.
+For autoincrement field (if it exists) specify gentity-tag `gentity:"autoincrement"`

 ## TODO: or not to do =)